Phyntar/Lab04/README.md

 # Lab04

-# Worked with Carlton wilcox, Will Kirkpatrick
+# Worked with Carlton Wilcox, Will Kirkpatrick, Matt McMenamin, James Schuchardt

 1)if you use fill_vector twice it adds in 20 random numbers instead of just 10.